meredeath/metamorphotosis/README.md

 # metamorphotosis
-Writing code to use transformation matrices and parse input.
+Writing code to implement Bezier and Hermite curves.